 The Totally Integrated Power Module (TIPM) is located in the engine compartment near the battery.
-This center contains cartridge fuses and mini fuses.
-A label that identifies each component may be printed or embossed on the inside of the cover.
+Refer to the applicable "Engine Compartment" illustration in this section.
+This center contains cartridge fuses and mini- The numbers inside the TIPM cover correspond to the fuses.
+A label that identifies each component may be following table. printed or embossed on the inside of the cover.